comegrant/misc_doc/rfc_multi_frequency.md

 My favorite way to handle this is to sidestep the problem altogether by having **every job run dbt models with the same or higher frequency**.
 For example, if we have an hourly and a daily job, the hourly job would run hourly models every hour and the daily job would then run the daily & hourly models.
 This means that the hourly job would actually run 25 times per day.

 This not the most efficient solution in terms of compute.
 But it makes life way easier.
 The waste caused by unnecessarily running models should be compensated by the fact that any model that we run on a high frequency should be either a strictly idempotent incremental model (meaning the extra run doesn't process any data) or fast enough that the wasted compute is negligible.

-### Making dbt run faster
-If we want to run a dbt model on a high frequency, performance becomes much more important.
-Different strategies are possible to achieve low-frequency in dbt.
-We can use incremental models, microbatch incremental models, materialized views, views etc.
-I think our go-to options should be incremental models, as they are the most straightforward and flexible.
-Although microbatch incremental models could be worth looking into for time series data (mostly fact tables and their upstream dependencies).

-The biggest advantage of microbatch incremental models is that you can run several batches in parrallel.
-So if we wanted to run a fact table every 5 minutes, we could process 5 1-minute batches concurrently.
-But I have never used it in the past so I can't say whether it will work for us.

-In any case, we will need to update our documentation and conventions to go more in-depth about how we work with incremental models.

-The hard part about making a dbt model run at a high frequency will be figuring out which of its upstream models need to run at the same frequency and updating those as well.
-This can be difficult when it comes to fact tables which are usually at the very end of the lineage with a lot of upstream models.

-Two ways we could solve this if it ever comes up:
-1. Process the data twice at different frequency.
-If we need a report built on top of a fact table refreshed every 5 minutes but getting the entire fact table to run that fast is difficult, we can always create a second high-frequency model that is a subset of that fact table with less join to dimensions etc.
-2. Delta Views.
-This involves two components: A view that contains the transformation logic and an historical table.
-The historical table runs on a daily basis as an incremental model that uses the view as a source.
-You can then serve the end-user a view that unions of the historical table and the view filtered on data for the current day.
-I do not love this option, but it is an option.
+Another easy option is to run the hourly model every hour except at 5 AM when the daily run will run the hourly models instead.
+This avoids redundant runs while still being pretty easy to implement in a CRON schedule.

+I think that any sensor, trigger or event based strategy is too complicated and not worth it.
+Simply running models on an offset is not reliable enough IMO.

 ## Proposed changes to PowerBI:
 Very much the same thinking as for dbt & the ingestion.
 We need incremental refresh policies on tables which are large or run frequently.
 And we need several jobs refreshing different Power BI tables at different frequencies.
 We already have code for adding incremental refresh policies to Power BI tables and refreshing selected tables.
 So this all should be manageable.

 If this is too complicated or too slow.
 We can always publish new, smaller, direct query semantic models for the data that needs to be refreshed often.
 The downside of this approach is that more semantic models means more dependencies and we might have to update several models for one dbt change.